FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_FIPSTransferMode/r_st_required_ciphers_cipher_suites.md

 ### FIPS-compliant ciphers and algorithms for SSH communication

-In FIPS mode, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> supports the following ciphers and algorithms for the SSH daemon and server-initiated transfers:
+In FIPS mode, {{< SecureTransport/componentshortname  >}} supports the following ciphers and algorithms for the SSH daemon and server-initiated transfers:

 <span id="Fips_SSh_ciphers"></span>